 Few of us are trained to be comfortable in this nebulous environment where our humanness and our spirituality meet, and to actually be in this arena.
 We talk about being spiritual but rarely are we aware of the experience of being it.
 It’s a pretty scary territory to navigate – at first.

 Look at Carolyn’s experience.
 She found herself through the experiences of emptiness and nothingness only to settle into stillness and peace.
 After only a few moments of stillness she popped into worry: “How will I ever get anything done if I’m so content here, in this place?”

 Carolyn is no small potato.
 She is a high functioning, highly educated, and highly trained individual in the field of art, humanity, and spirituality.
 I’m like Carolyn in many ways.
 We are both at the threshold of a new frontier.
-The fact of the matter is, in every session we have had together, Carolina traverses another undiscovered territory of awareness.
-She keeps leveling up!
+The fact of the matter is, in every session we have had together, she traverses another undiscovered territory of awareness.
+She keeps levelling up!
 As she does so, she becomes more fluent in the languaging of her own being.
 I’m not meaning the verbal languaging but the nonverbal experience of being, which has gone unacknowledged for maybe lifetimes.
 And the great thing for me is that with each of my clients as they level up, so do I!
 We all traverse this territory of our human-spirits together.
 Sometimes we do this consciously and sometimes it’s unconscious, but we are doing it just the same.

 So, to summarize this: Knowing and living in my intrinsic value is challenging work.
 Doing only what I love and that which is infinitely pleasing goes against everything I’ve been taught.
 Figuring out what is infinitely pleasing is just one aspect of living in peace, love, and my essential nature.